 Fortunately, motivation soon came…in the form of my twin boys.
 Their birth made me realize that, while I loved my job, I wanted to be closer to home rather than travelling.
 They gave me the courage to leave corporate America.
 As a business owner, I could fulfill my dream AND be with my sons!

-Fast forward to summer 2015 when I heard of an opportunity to move into the space of a prior boutique - Shop Sixty Five - a boutique in which I saw a chance to re-innovate, grow and to reconnect with the local community.
+In the summer 2015, I heard of an opportunity to move into the space of a prior boutique - Shop Sixty Five - a boutique in which I saw a chance to re-innovate, grow and to reconnect with the local community.
 I could achieve my dream by giving Doylestown’s busy men and women first-class local access to the amazing global and emerging designers I’d scouted while travelling, offering them special time-saving services like personal styling and personal shopping.